Automattic/delphin/server/README.md

 - Sets up path handlers.
 - Renders a React component, if the requested URL matches one of the routes in [`app/routes`](../app/routes.js).
 - Creates an instance of [`webpack-dev-server`](https://webpack.github.io/docs/webpack-dev-server.html) in the development environment.
+- Creates endpoints to proxy requests to the WPCOM REST API, so that we can keep the client_id and client_secret hidden